hamzafoy/greenhavencemeterymgmt/readme.md

 * Has at least 3 functions or methods with at least one returning a value that is used in the application. &radic;

-* **Create an additional class which inherits one or more properties from its parent**
+* **Create an additional class which inherits one or more properties from its parent** `PersonController inheriting from Controller`

-* **Read data from an external file, such as text, JSON, CSV, etc and use that data in your application**
+* **Read data from an external file, such as text, JSON, CSV, etc and use that data in your application** `Reading data from a SQLite database file.`

 * **Use a LINQ query to retrieve information from a data structure (such as a list or array) or file**

 * **Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)**
+`Calculating timelapse (in years) since burial in the localhost/Person page.`

-* **Visualize data in a graph, chart, or other visual representation of data - displaying data in a table**
+* **Visualize data in a graph, chart, or other visual representation of data - displaying data in a table** `The table in the localhost/Person page.`

+* **Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)** `Taking the database data regarding birth day, month, year & death day, month, year & converting it into a DateTime type.`

 <hr>